vaishnav90/GIS_Globe_Website/README.md

-# Vaishnav Anand's Portfolio Website
+# 4-H GIS Website

 A modern, animated portfolio website built with Flask, featuring a dark theme with purple accents and a complete authentication system.
-The website showcases Vaishnav's projects, skills, and achievements in a beautiful and interactive way.
+The website showcases The National 4-H Team's projects, about, and team and contact in a beautiful and interactive way.

 ## Features